ELLE HOPE IS AN UP-AND-COMING SINGER-SONGWRITER ON THE Mid-atlantic MUSIC SCENE.

-ELLE HOPE IS AN INDEPENDENT SINGER-SONGWRITER BASED IN WASHINGTON, D.C.
+ELLE HOPE IS AN INDEPENDENT SINGER-SONGWRITER BASED IN WASHINGTON, D.C. and New York City.
 Born in Chicago, she was raised on a diet of jazz, alternative, classic rock, and pop that has fused together to create a unique sound.
 She also credits Lana del Rey, Amy Winehouse, and Billy Joel as her major influences.
 She independently released her first EP, n.e.w. (nothing ends well), in 2016.
 Her followup EP, Real Life (2017), was composed of several songs exemplifying her generation's experience growing up in the digital age.

 DESPITE HER MAIN FOCUS AS A CONTEMPORARY MUSICAL ARTIST, Elle Hope also has an extensive background in traditional music.
-A classically trained pianist with over fourteen years of experience, Elle Hope has sung in and accompanied her high school choirs for four years and teaches piano lessons to several students.
+A classically trained pianist with over fifteen years of experience, Elle Hope has sung in and accompanied her high school choirs for four years and taught piano lessons to several students.
 As well as piano, Elle has studied voice with multiple teachers, and composition at the Levine School of Music.
 She currently attends NYU in pursuit of a degree in Music Composition with a Concentration in Contemporary Production and Songwriting.